o-jasper/o-jasper-ethereum-scripts/view_n_serve/readme.md

 viewer-signed statement that the script then has to check.

 ## Attacks:

-* Rich attacker playing server, aiming at particular viewers?
-* Not give out reward message &rightarrow; solved with punishment.
-* Draining the script before other servers can get to it by 'playing both viewer and server' &rightarrow; **TODO:** minimum ether store.
+1. Draining the script before other servers can get to it by 'playing both viewer and server' &rightarrow; **TODO:** minimum ether store.

    Note: different servers would have to communicate about contracts being used so any particular contract cant be overused to make the minimum ether store a small portion.

+2. I cannot believe i missed it, it inherently doesnt solve double spending.
+   You can just share use with so many that it drains quickly and then servers dont get their ethers, saving ether on the side of the users.

+   Servers can try fight it by looking at ip adresses and talking to each other, to see if contracts arent being overused.
+But that creates new problems and doesnt work.

+3. Rich attacker playing server, aiming at particular viewers?

+4. Not give out reward message &rightarrow; solved with punishment.

 ## TODO
 * Most importantly, probably ethereum has some sort of